Why Table Presence Matters

 I myself am not that artistic, and this is an area where I struggle.
 Fortunately, I do have friends who are game designers that are much better at this than me.
 Sometimes it’s best to enlist help when needed.

 For example, I had an idea for a game that is currently going by the name Jewel Heist.
 I knew that if this was done right, it would look fantastic on the table.
 I love working with my friend Sylvain (who always has great game ideas and suggestions) and knew that he was the one to help me make this happen, so I asked if he would co-design this game with me.
-It’s still in the early stages and some of the mechanics still need to be figured out, but it looks fantastic!
+It’s much further along now and the game looks fantastic!

-I’m definitely going to keep table presence at the top of mind in all my future designs.
+I’ve definitely kept table presence at the top of mind since then.

 What is one game that you feel has really great table presence?
 What makes people stop in their tracks when they see it being played?